Basic rules for students

 The Dress and appearance of the students should be appropriate and confirm to the Medical Profession.

-Male students should wear shirts, trousers, socks and shoesproperly.
-Hair should be neatly combed and the face well shaven.
-T shirts, jeans and slippers are to be avoided.
+Dress code is applicable during working hours and whenever academic sessions are under way within the Faculty premises.
+Male students are expected to wear appropriately fitting shirts, trousers, socks and shoes.
+Hair should be neatly cropped,combed and the face well shaven.
+T shirts, jeans, slippers and sneakers (sports shoes) are to be avoided.

 Teaching Hospital and Laboratories in the Faculty:

-The above dress with white overcoat with name tag should be worn for all pre-professorial appointments and during all practical sessions.
+The above dress with white overcoat and name tag should be worn for all clinical appointments and during practical sessions.